validfox/grievous/README.md

     '-seed 2' and '-nocov' are options for test1 and test3, respectively, not affect test0.

-    'grievous -r full.lst -g A -g B -cov -cm' will run a regression, in which, test0 run 3 times, test1 run once but with 2 as seed, and test3 run twice.
+    'python3 grievous.py -r full.lst -g A -g B -cov -cm' will run a regression, in which, test0 run 3 times, test1 run once but with 2 as seed, and test3 run twice.
         Only collect the coverage of test0 and test1, as '-nocov' is used in the line of test3.